• Home

 WhatsApp, our pick for the best texting app for most people

-The app is a fully-featured messaging client that supports text chats, as well as photos, short videos, voice messaging, and audio and video calls.
-You can chat one-to-one or in groups with up to 512 participants.
+WhatsApp is a fully-featured texting platform: you can send every kind of message, make voice and video calls, and do all the things you'd expect of a top-notch texting app.
 Despite being the most popular messaging service in the world and being owned by Facebook parent company Meta, WhatsApp has end-to-end encryption enabled for all conversations.
 Everything you send, including file transfers, is fully encrypted.
 Encrypted messages are even removed from WhatsApp's servers once they're delivered.

-Meta has also aggressively rolled out new features over the past year or two that could potentially change how WhatsApp is used.
-In particular, Communities allows organizations like HOAs and clubs to manage multiple groups in one place, and the recently-announced Channels allows for one-to-many broadcasts.
-Both features are basically lifted straight from Telegram and Viber, where they're incredibly popular, but I won't say no to a good thing.
+Meta has also aggressively rolled out new features over the past year or two in an attempt to make WhatsApp even more essential.
+Communities allow organizations like HOAs and clubs to manage multiple groups in one place, and Channels allow for one-to-many broadcasts.
+It even integrated Meta AI so you can chat with a bot or use it to generate AI images.
+These features are all basically lifted straight from Telegram, Viber, and other apps where they're incredibly popular, but I won't say no to a good thing.

 Another major change is that WhatsApp now lets you sign in on multiple smartphones, though one of them will have to be on if you want to use the desktop apps for Windows and Mac, and the web app at web.whatsapp.com.